DFXswiss/api/README.md

 - This can be used to improve UX and show the previously used IBANs to the user
 - Bank accounts (label, preferred currency) can be updated with the [update endpoint](https://api.dfx.swiss/swagger/#/bankAccount/BankAccountController_updateBankAccount)
 - Bank accounts can be created directly with the [create endpoint](https://api.dfx.swiss/swagger/#/bankAccount/BankAccountController_createBankAccount)

+### Referral Program
+- Basic information about the referral program can be found in the FAQ on our [homepage](https://dfx.swiss/defichain/)
+- A referral code can only be set once during [user registration](#registration) (`usedRef` parameter)
+- Every user will receive his own referral code after the first successful transaction.
+It can be get from the [user detail endpoint](https://api.dfx.swiss/swagger/#/user/UserController_getUserDetail).

 ### Integration Example